 In 1833 NSW Governor Richard Bourke designated the land for use as a racecourse.
 Prior to that Hyde Park in Sydney’s CBD had played host to horse racing in the city.
-The first racing was held in June of that year and 60 years later the first running of the Villiers Stakes took place.
+The first racing was held in June of that year and 60 years later the first running of the Ingham Stakes took place.

 Key racing takes place at Royal Randwick Racecourse during the Spring and Autumn in line with Melbourne’s Spring Carnival and Sydney’s Autumn Carnival.
 The Autumn Carnival is more prominent for Sydney as it is the period which hosts the Championships.
 A 2 day event where teams have the chance to win a total $20m prize fund.

-With The Villiers racing is a bit more low key with only 2 Group races taking place in December with the other race being the Group 3 Summer Cup being run over 2000m on Boxing Day.
+With The Ingham racing is a bit more low key with only 2 Group races taking place in December with the other race being the Group 3 Summer Cup being run over 2000m on Boxing Day.

-Despite a relatively low prize fund available compared to other group races through the year the Villiers does still attract a strong field each year.
+Despite a relatively low prize fund available compared to other group races through the year the Ingham does still attract a strong field each year.
 The race is generally made up of horses looking at add a black type race to there CV before the end of the year as well as runners who have not been sent to Perth to compete in the WA Summer Carnival.

 Horses may make their way from the 1400 metre Group 3 Bill Ritchie Handicap at Randwick or the 1500 metre Group 2 Shannon Stakes at Rosehill although not many of them have been a handy form guide in recent years.